Dysproz/teleserver/README.md

 However, if you don't know what's going on, download *install.sh* ans run it as sudo.
 It'll install ansible, download *systemSetup.yml* and run it.

-After reboot, all you need to find IP address of your machine (for example with ifconfig).
+After reboot, all you need to find IP address of your machine (for example with ip a).

 The server is configured to start at the beginning of user sesison.